 It is not a lot of money, but it’s the principle.
 She told them she wanted to cancel.
 She never took the class.
 But the university keeps giving her the runaround.
 Can you help? — Rhonda Smith, Norcross, Ga.

-Answer: If your daughter didn’t attend class, she shouldn’t have to pay for it.
+If your daughter didn’t attend class, she shouldn’t have to pay for it.
 But when you’re taking a class online, how do you define “attend”?

 The university’s definition for the classes your daughter was enrolled in was that she had to “post at least one message to any of the course forums on two separate days during the online week.”
 Deadlines for attendance are based on Mountain Standard Time, and attendance is tracked automatically in all online courses.

 I asked the university about your daughter’s classes and in a follow-up message to you, it said its investigation showed that your daughter had “attended” her online course, at least under its definition.
+(Here’s how to fix your own consumer problems.)

 But we’re getting ahead of ourselves.
 I asked you to explain your dispute in writing, and a university representative noted your daughter actually owed $218 — far less than she thought.
 The reason?
 The university offers a partial refund for incomplete courses.
+(Related: This is how your child can find a college concierge.)

 Had you not made that inquiry, then your daughter might have thought she needed to pay the full tuition bill (yet another reason why you should always document your dispute in writing).